britojcs/product-api/README.md

 - Delete a product
 - Fetch a product by id
 - Fetch all products
-- Search by title and description
+- Search by all product fields
 - Batch creation of products
 - Sorting on all fields
 - Pagination